Work Visa Sponsorships for Foreign Workers

 Unlike an H-1B visa, an H-2B visa is temporary and used for seasonal, intermittent workers.
 It permits employers to hire foreign workers to perform nonagricultural work that's one-time, seasonal, peak load, or intermittent.

 H-2B positions are generally associated with landscaping, housekeeping, construction, restaurants, food preparation, forestry, recreation, and more.
-Unlike an H-1B visa, candidates have no special education requirements.
+Unlike H-1B visa holders, candidates have no special education requirements.

-The quota for H-2B workers is 66,000, split into two timeframes.
-So, 33,000 foreign nationals can work from the first half of the fiscal year, October 1 through March 31.
+The H-2B quota is 66,000, split into two timeframes.
+So, 33,000 foreign nationals can work from October 1 through March 31, the first half of the fiscal year.
 Another 33,000 can work from April 1 through September 30.

 You can learn more about H-2B temporary requirements here.
-Whether you're seeking temporary or longer-term foreign, an immigration lawyer can provide guidance and support you through the process.
+Whether you're seeking temporary or longer-term foreign immigration, an immigration lawyer can provide guidance and support you through the process.

 The Process for a Work Visa Sponsorship